 In calculating your profit, you can deduct certain allowable expenses – such as a proportion of building and contents insurance, council tax (or business rates), and maintenance/repairs to the property.
 Seek specialist advice for the complete list.
 A tax deduction is also given for loan interest and other finance costs, but restrictions and conditions apply.

 The relief applies to your property, not to you as an individual.
-So if you co-own your home with another, the £7,500 allowance has to be split between you both.
+So, if you co-own your home with others, the £7,500 allowance has to be split between you and you each get £3,750 (even if there are more than two owners).

 VAT

 Your lettings are likely to fall within the VAT definition of quasi-hotel or holiday letting.
-Most people who act as hosts via Airbnb however are not VAT registered, as their turnover is less than the VAT registration threshold (currently £85,000 a year).
+Most people who act as hosts via Airbnb or SpareRoom are, however, not VAT registered as their turnover is less than the VAT registration threshold (currently £90,000 a year).

 If you are already VAT-registered personally, or the rents exceed the VAT registration limit, you will have to account for VAT at 20% on those rents.
 You are, however, able to reclaim the VAT on associated costs.

-Note, if you are VAT registered in your own name for a different business activity (for example, a consultant), but also earn income via Airbnb, your Airbnb income will need to be treated as part of your VAT registration and returns.
+Note, if you are VAT registered in your own name for a different business activity (for example, a consultant), but also receive property rental income, this income will need to be treated as part of your VAT registration and returns.
+If your VAT registration is as a different entity e.g. a partnership, you do not need to include personal rental income.

 MAKING TAX DIGITAL